 5 Dice: Order of Operations Game

 5 Dice: Order of Operations Game is a math app intended for upper elementary and middle school students that helps students enjoy practicing their order of operations.
-The game encourages students to use higher order thinking to solve the "target" number by working backwards given the answer but not the equation.
-The best feature about this simple math game is that teachers are able to receive immediate feedback of their students’ progress through email.
+The game encourages students to use higher order thinking to solve the “target” number by working backwards given the answer but not the equation.

 5 Dice: Order of Operations Game